For Girls: Understanding Puberty

 Your body gives you clues that you are turning into a young adult.
 You’ll notice:

 A changing shape.
 New curves may appear as you get fuller hips and bigger breasts.
 Talk with your mother or another adult you trust about helping you find a comfortable undershirt, sports bra, or regular bra to help you feel more comfortable as your breasts develop.
 One breast may be larger than the other as they start growing.
 This is normal, and they should even out over a year or so.
 It's also helpful to know that it's common for many women's breasts to not be exactly the same size.
-If that's the case, you'll like be the only one who notices.
+If that's the case, you'll likely be the only one who notices.

 Hair in new places.
 Hair grows under your arms and on your legs.
 You will also grow hair in your pubic area.
 This hair may be coarser and curlier than other body hair.